Jacques Necker: The one non-noble minister

 In this 1789 engraving, James Gillray caricatures the triumph of Necker (seated, on left) in 1789, comparing its effects on freedom unfavorably to those of William Pitt the Younger in Britain.
 France has the caption "Freedom," while Britain has the caption "Slavery."

+A caricature by Jean Marie Mixelle in 1789 celebrates the allegorical death of the "tres haut et tres puissant seigneur des Abus" (or, the "very high and powerful Lord of Abuses").
+Necker is carried behind the coffin, surrounded by citizens from all corners of French society, as well as victims of injustice, including Jean Calas and Jeanne d'Arc.

 By the time of his second term in office, Necker desired a more limited monarchy and favored increased power for the Estates General.
 According to Peter Kropotkin, Necker "helped to shake down the system which was already tottering to its fall, but he was powerless to prevent the fall from becoming a revolution: probably he did not even perceive that it was impending."

 Necker succeeded in doubling the representation of the Third Estate to satisfy the nation's people.
 The Third Estate had as many deputies as the other two orders together.
 His address at the Estates-General on 5 May 1789 about the fundamental problems as financial health, constitutional monarchy, and institutional and political reforms lasted three hours.
 Necker suffered from a cold and, after fifteen minutes, he asked the secretary of the Agricultural Society to read the remainder.
 He invited the representatives to leave aside their factional interests and take into consideration the general, long-term interests of the nation.
 Personal rivalries and radical claims had to give way to a pragmatic spirit of moderation and conciliation.
 He concluded:

 "Finally, gentlemen, you will not be envious of what only time can achieve, and you will leave something for it to do.
 For if you attempt to reform everything that seems imperfect, your work will lead to poor results."